Daewoo Motors: Member of the Daewoo Group

 In 1994, Daewoo started importing the second-generation Honda Legend to replace the discontinued flagship Imperial, under the name of Arcadia.
 This year, the LeMans also got a slight refresh, and all variants (three, four and five-door) were then sold under the Cielo model name.

-The first authentic Daewoo Motor product, the Lanos, was introduced in late 1996.
+The first authentic Daewoo Motor product, the Lanos, was introduced in late 1997.
 It spawned three variants: four-door, three-door, called Romeo, and a five-door, the Juliet, being the first model of a whole new family of cars to be created.
 Styling was by Giorgetto Giugiaro's Italdesign firm.
-One of its main features was the new three-parts corporate grill, reminiscent of the Daewoo Motor emblem, which was to be used on many of the following Daewoo cars.
-In February 1997, the Nubira was launched, the first Daewoo model to be produced in their new Kunsan motor plant.
+One of its main features was the new three-parts corporate grille, reminiscent of the Daewoo Motor emblem which was to be used on many of the following Daewoo cars.
+In September 1997, the Nubira was launched, the first Daewoo model to be produced in their new Kunsan motor plant.
 It was designed by the Italian-based I.DE.A Institute.
-In March 1997, the mid-sized Leganza followed, also designed by Giorgetto Giugiaro, borrowing some styling cues from the existing 1990 Jaguar Kensington concept car.
+Also in late 1997, the mid-sized Leganza followed, also designed by Giorgetto Giugiaro, borrowing some styling cues from the existing 1990 Jaguar Kensington concept car.

-In 1998 one of Daewoo's best-known cars was introduced, the Matiz.
-The design was again signed by Giorgetto Giugiaro and based on his 1992 "Lucciola" concept car, which was initially imagined as a replacement for the Fiat Cinquecento.
+In 1998, one of Daewoo's best-known cars was introduced, the Matiz.
+The design was signed by Fabrizio Giugiaro and based on his 1992 "Lucciola" concept car which was initially imagined as a replacement for the Fiat Cinquecento.
 This car became Daewoo Motor's best-seller for the next four years.
-In 1999, Daewoo presented the Magnus, which was a development of the existing Leganza.
-Sold in Korea, alongside the Leganza, until the end of the latter's production in 2002, it existed in two variants: Classic and the sportier Eagle.
+In 1999, Daewoo presented the Magnus which was a development of the existing Leganza.
+Sold in South Korea, alongside the Leganza, until the end of the latter's production in 2002, it existed in two variants: Classic and the sportier Eagle, the Nubira received a facelift in the same year.
 The Rezzo minivan was also introduced in early 2000.
-The Matiz, Lanos and Nubira got a mid-life facelift in 2001.
-In 2002, the Magnus L6 was introduced, equipped with Daewoo's first straight-six engine, with a new front grill and lamps.
+The Matiz got a facelift in 2001.
+In 2002, the Magnus L6 was introduced, equipped with Daewoo's first straight-six engine, with a new front grille and lamps.
 The same year, Daewoo also presented the Kalos subcompact, designed to replace the Lanos.

+Logo

 Acquisition and later sale of SsangYong Motor

-In 1998, after the Asian financial crisis, Daewoo Motor took over the troubled four-wheel-drive specialist SsangYong Motor, only to sell it off again in 2000, because the conglomerate ran into deep financial troubles.
+In 1998, after the Asian financial crisis, Daewoo Motor took over the troubled four-wheel-drive specialist SsangYong Motor, only to sell it off again in 2000, because the conglomerate ran into deep financial trouble.
 Its models were sold under the Daewoo-SsangYong badge in South Korea, contrary to other areas where they were sold under the Daewoo brand name.
-SsangYong's flagship limousine, the Chairman, was integrated to the Daewoo range, becoming the Daewoo Chairman, with a new three-parts Daewoo corporate grill.
+SsangYong's flagship limousine, the Chairman, was integrated to the Daewoo range, becoming the Daewoo Chairman, with a new three-part Daewoo corporate grille.